masonfmatthews/rails_assignments/assignments/delayed_mailer/README.md

 This has the advantage of giving the user a quick web application response time and doing the heavy lifting asynchronously.

 ## Hard Mode

+First, get your app running on Heroku!
+You will need a plugin like [SendGrid](https://addons.heroku.com/sendgrid?utm_campaign=category&utm_medium=dashboard&utm_source=addons).

 Although running the database queries asynchronously is a big advantage, it still has the potential to slow down the entire server.
 If we're doing enough work at any particular point in time, the server will still be slow about handing small web requests.